AT-HOME LONGEVITY SCIENCE

 PhD in biomedical science; founder of FoundMyFitness.

-Sauna research (she has published on heat exposure), micronutrients, omega-3s, and aging — known for deep dives into the underlying studies.
+Sauna research, micronutrients, omega-3s, and aging — known for deep dives into the underlying studies.

 Susanna Søberg, PhD